Nastel/tnt4j-streams/README.md

 This parser resolved data map may contain such entries:
 * `rfh2Folders` - RFH2 folders data XML string.
 Root element for this XML is `<rfh2Folders>`.
 Further XPath based parsing can be processed by [Activity XML parser](#activity-xml-parser)
-* `jmsMsgPayload` - JMS JMS message payload data: de-serialized object or bytes if serialisation can't be done.
+* `jmsMsgPayload` - JMS message payload data: de-serialized object or bytes if serialisation can't be done.

 #### Activity MS Excel parser